mengalpratik/PersonalPortfolioSite/README.md

-This an personal portfolio website which is still under development, i will further evaluete it to next level
+This an personal portfolio website which is still under development, i will further evaluete it to next level in future